libsdl-org/SDL/docs/README-migration.md

 SDL_CreateWindowAndRenderer() now takes the window title as the first parameter.

+SDL_GetRendererInfo() has been removed, the name of a renderer can be retrieved using SDL_GetRendererName(), and the other information is available as properties on the renderer.

 Mouse and touch events are no longer filtered to change their coordinates, instead you can call SDL_ConvertEventToRenderCoordinates() to explicitly map event coordinates into the rendering viewport.